zoharbabin/kaltura-discord/memory-bank/completed/cleanup-script.md

 # Kaltura-Discord Integration Cleanup Script

-This document contains the cleanup script that can be used to remove redundant, unused, or no longer relevant files in the Kaltura-Discord integration project.
+This document contains the cleanup script that was used to remove redundant, unused, or no longer relevant files in the Kaltura-Discord integration project.

-## Cleanup Script
+## Cleanup Script (Executed)

 ```bash
 #!/bin/bash